Tony goes west after offing Chris.

 (Another point to make, parenthetically, about the early Transcendentalists is that they started a literary magazine called The Dial in 1840.
 It was The Dial that first published W.B.
 Yeats’ “The Second Coming,” a poem that lends its title and apocalyptic tone to the next Sopranos episode.)

 I’ve labored pretty hard here to connect Romanticism with Transcendentalism with Environmentalism, even throwing Buddhism into the mix, but I don’t necessarily believe that Chase was conscientiously trying to connect all these various “-isms” together.
 Chase is an artist, and like all great artists, he creates his work intuitively and instinctively.
 Sure, he brings his thoughts and knowledge and reading to the process of creation, but I don’t think he ever makes an overly intellectual effort to checkmark all the philosophical boxes.
 It is the job of the critic and the viewer to label and deconstruct, not the artist.
-Just as Tony Soprano organically found a meaningful experience in the West just by following his natural impulses, without going through a whole lot of intellectual rigmarole, David Chase organically finds the way to inject meaning into his work just by going through his natural artistic process.
+Just as Tony Soprano organically found a meaningful experience in the West by simply following his natural impulses, without going through a whole lot of intellectual rigmarole, David Chase organically finds the way to inject meaning into his work by simply going through his natural artistic process.
 I often think of the words of the mythologist Joseph Campbell when I think about the ways that we inject meaning and find meaning.
 (I look to Joseph Campbell for guidance the way Chase looks to Carlos Castaneda; not surprisingly, both men taught at Esalen Institute in Big Sur, California.)
 According to Campbell, meaning is something that is not so much found as it is something that is experienced, naturally and organically, within the midst of life:

 People say that what we’re all seeking is a meaning for life.
 I don’t think that’s what we’re really seeking.
 I think what we’re seeking is an experience of being alive, so that our life experiences on the purely physical plane will have resonances within our innermost being and reality, so that we actually feel the rapture of being alive.